 - 1. Inspect belts for cracks, fraying, or stretched out areas.
-Replace if necessary. - To replace belt with automatic tensioner, release tension on belt using a breaker bar and socket on tension arm.
+Replace if necessary. - 2.
+To replace belt with automatic tensioner, release tension on belt using a long handled 1/2 inch drive tool in square hole in end of tensioner arm.